Nuts&Bolt baby dexterity toy

 thingiverse

-Ever since I became a father, I wanted to make this nut and bolt toy for my child that encourages hand-eye coordination.
-I didn't have a 3D printer at the time.
-Before I knew it, my kid was old enough to build our Prusa MK3S printer himself with a bit of supervision and help from me.
-So now I finally got this toy printed.
-Too late for my kid... although it turns out that he thinks it's a pretty nice fidget toy.
-There's something satisfying about spinning the nuts on the bolt.
-My objectives for this were: + Comply with Consumer Product Safety Commission regulation [CFR 1501.4](https://www.govinfo.gov/content/pkg/CFR-2012-title16-vol2/pdf/CFR-2012-title16-vol2-sec1501-4.pdf) and [associated guidance](https://www.cpsc.gov/Business--Manufacturing/Business-Education/Business-Guidance/Small-Parts-for-Toys-and-Childrens-Products/) + Large rounded threads for good tactile feel + Minimal sharp edges + Prove out my [novel idea for generating screw threads](https://www.nablu.com/2020/01/new-approach-to-screw-threads-in.html) - this was an interesting intellectual exercise although I conclude that there are better ways to generate threads in OpenSCAD.
-Anyway the source file uses the method I developed and documented in my blog link above.
-I couldn't figure out how to eliminate *all* sharp edges in OpenSCAD.
-When you cut a thread into something, it's going to leave an edge somewhere.
-So I put a little recessed eyelet on the bolt head with the intent to print it with ABS and hang it in an acetone vapor bath to dull any edges.
+Ever since becoming a parent, I wanted to create this nut and bolt toy for my child that fosters hand-eye coordination.
+At the time, I didn't have access to a 3D printer.
+Before long, my kid grew old enough to build our Prusa MK3S printer with minimal supervision and guidance from me.
+Now, I finally printed this toy, but it's too late for my child; however, he finds it to be a nice fidget toy.
+Spinning the nuts on the bolt is quite satisfying.
+My objectives for this project were: + Adhere to Consumer Product Safety Commission regulations [CFR 1501.4](https://www.govinfo.gov/content/pkg/CFR-2012-title16-vol2/pdf/CFR-2012-title16-vol2-sec1501-4.pdf) and associated guidance. + Incorporate large, rounded threads for a good tactile feel. + Minimize sharp edges.
+I also aimed to prove out my novel approach to generating screw threads - this was an engaging intellectual exercise, although I conclude that there are more effective ways to create threads in OpenSCAD.
+The source file employs the method I developed and documented on my blog.
+I struggled to eliminate all sharp edges in OpenSCAD.
+When cutting a thread into something, it will inevitably leave an edge somewhere.
+So, I added a small recessed eyelet on the bolt head with the intention of printing it with ABS and then exposing it to an acetone vapor bath to dull any edges.
 However, we no longer have any babies in the house, so there's no need, and the edges turned out not-sharp anyway.
-Also, the edges are primarily on the nuts, so the edges aren't exposed when the nuts are on the bolt.
-Not that it matters, but the hex bolt head and hex nut and dimensions comply with ISO sizes for the thread diameter.
-It just "looked" right, even with that non-ISO sinusoidal thread.
-This project represented some milestones for me: + This is the tallest object I've ever printed. + This is the longest continuous-run print I've done; 14 hours at 0.15mm layer height.
-I've had more projects with more total print time but they were split into separate print jobs. + This is my first time printing with ABS.
-No enclosure either.
-It printed fine but the odor was unpleasant.
+Additionally, the edges are primarily on the nuts, so they're not exposed when the nuts are on the bolt.
+This project represented some significant milestones for me: + This is the tallest object I've ever printed. + This is my longest continuous-run print; 14 hours at 0.15mm layer height.
+I've had more projects with more total print time, but they were split into separate print jobs. + This is my first time printing with ABS without an enclosure.
+It printed fine, but the odor was unpleasant.

 Download Model from thingiverse